18-28 year-olds who

 specifically address the European Neighbourhood Instrument Cross-Border Collaboration in the

 Mediterranean Sea Basin (ENI CBCMed) call for cross-border collaboration.
 It rises to the challenge

-of creating economic opportunities and jobs through training for a key set of competences needed
+of creating economic opportunities and jobs through training for acquiring a mindset. skills and key

-for personal development, social inclusion, active citizenship and employment while also preparing
+competences needed for personal development, social inclusion, active citizenship and employment